Ask a COVID-19 Question

 Guyana COVID-19 Country-Specific Information:

-On April 3rd, the Minister of Health announced that all residents of Guyana will be restricted to their homes/yards.
-A national curfew from 6 PM until 6 AM is in effect for one month.
-A limited number of essential services will be operating daily with reduced hours of service.
-A full list of details is available here
+On April 29th, the Government of Guyana announced an extension of COVID-19 Emergency measures (PDF 1.58 MB) to continue for the period of July 3rd to August 3, 2020.
+A national curfew from 6 PM until 6 AM remains until July 17th.
+As previously announced, a limited number of essential services will be operating daily with reduced hours of service.
+A full list of details is available here and the full text of the emergency order is available in the official Gazette (PDF 1.52 MB).

-The Ministry of Public Health website https://health.gov.gy/ contains their latest information and guidance.
+The Ministry of Public Health website https://health.gov.gy/ contains the latest information and guidance on COVID-19 mitigation measures.
 The Ministry of Public Health requests people who are experiencing symptoms with possible exposure to the coronavirus contact the Ministry of Health hotline at 227-4986 x215/624-3067.

 Flight Restrictions and Airport Closures

-However, the GCAA will allow the continuation of outgoing commercial flights, cargo flights, medevac flights, technical stops for fuel only, and other limited exceptions.
-These flights will require an approved flight plan and for the operator to request special permission through the GCAA.
+The first phase (current) includes the facilitation of repatriation flights, special authorized flights, outgoing flights, technical stops, medevac flights, training and development of Regulations and Standard Operating Procedures (SOPs) for aviation personnel and aircraft operators.
+These flights require an approved flight plan and for the operator to request special permission through the GCAA.

 Entry and Exit Requirements: